rubenmv/chrome-extension-tabs-queue/release/README.md

 ##CURRENT VERSION##

+### [2.0.4] 2017-12-05
+- Added context menu entries for sending links and tabs directly to the queue.
+- Added whitelist exceptions for "The Great Suspender" suspended tabs.
+- Fixes some problems with internal tab count.

 ### [2.0.3] 2016-03-18
 - BUGFIX: remove "removeEventListener" for DOMLoaded to solve incorrect use of parameters.
 No difference in performance.